15 Tips to Help Someone With Financial Problems

 5. Provide information about financial support groups.
 Your loved one may need help with a spending problem or could perhaps use guidance when creating a debt reduction plan.
 The Debtors Anonymous program, for example, offers help via meetings, literature, and support.
 But remember to share the idea, and then leave it alone for your friend to pursue vs. nagging.

 6. Find free workshops.
-Many libraries, churches, and community centers offer no-cost events for job seekers or on topics like how to organize your money.
+Many libraries, churches, and community centers offer no-cost events for job seekers or on topics like how to organize your finances.
 These networking opportunities tend to be less overwhelming than packed job fairs.

 7. Suggest a consolidated debt management plan.
 Debt management plans (DMPs) can condense several unsecured debts into one monthly payment that generally helps someone pay off debt faster and experience less stress.
 Most legitimate companies offering this service are nonprofit consumer credit counseling agencies; they work with businesses to reduce interest rates or waive fees.
 DMPs don’t shrink debt, but restructure it.
 (Experts say it typically takes three to five years to pay off debts this way.)